anikasadiaOPT/OOAD-Design/Fundamentals of Software Modeling and UML.md

 - Created and managed by the Object Management Group (OMG).
 - UML official website: http://www.uml.org

-Why Use UML?
+## **Why Use UML?**

 Standardized graphical notation for:

-Specifying
+ - Specifying

-Visualizing
+ - Visualizing

-Constructing
+ - Constructing

-Documenting software systems
+ - Documenting software systems

-Enhances understanding and communication between customers and developers.
+ - Enhances understanding and communication between customers and developers.

-Supported by many software tools (e.g., UMLet, Rational Rose, ArgoUML).
+ - Supported by many software tools (e.g., UMLet, Rational Rose, ArgoUML).

-UML as a Language
+## **UML as a Language**

+- **Visualizing**:
-Visualizing: Some aspects of software are best modeled textually, others graphically.
+ - Some aspects of software are best modeled textually, others graphically.

-More than just symbols: UML provides a framework for clear, unambiguous models.
+ - More than just symbols: UML provides a framework for clear, unambiguous models.

-Specifying:
+- **Specifying**:

-Builds precise, complete models.
+ - Builds precise, complete models.

-Covers all major analysis, design, and implementation decisions.
+ - Covers all major analysis, design, and implementation decisions.

-Constructing:
+- **Constructing**:

-Not a visual programming language but integrates with programming languages.
+  - It is not a visual programming language but integrates with programming languages.

-Models can be mapped to Java, C++, VB, or relational databases.
+  - Models can be mapped to Java, C++, VB, or relational databases.